 U.S. Department of State – Georgia provides detailed information on how complete an international adoption here.

 Are open adoption agreements legally enforceable in Georgia?

-In order to be an enforceable postadoption contact agreement, such agreement shall be in writing and signed by all of the parties to such agreement acknowledging their consent to its terms and conditions.
+To be an enforceable post-adoption contact agreement, such agreement shall be in writing and signed by all of the parties to such agreement acknowledging their consent to its terms and conditions.

 Can adult adoptees access their original birth certificates in Georgia?

-Not unless an adoptee petitions the court to have their adoptions records opened and is granted said petition.
+Not unless an adoptee petitions the court to have their adoption records opened and is granted the said petition.

 The process can be started/inquired about by contacting the Georgia Adoption Reunion Registry.